industrial-edge/wincc-unified-on-IE/docs/migration_workflow_v5_to_v21upd2.md

 ![Backup completed successfully](graphics/migration/migration_backup_4_backup_success.png)

-Make sure that the backup has been created successfully before proceeding with the next migration steps.
+After the export has completed, verify that the backup archive file is available and stored in a safe location before proceeding with the next migration steps.